rcsdk/prompts/00000000_generic_OPEN DOORS.md

 **"From a first-principles perspective, rigorously analyze [Specific Topic/Question] across all relevant dimensions—strategic, systemic, ethical, and innovative.
 Synthesize authoritative insights, challenge conventional assumptions, and deliver a comprehensive, actionable framework with prioritized recommendations for maximizing impact and resilience in a dynamic environment."**

+From a first-principles perspective, rigorously analyze justice in relation to information access across all relevant dimensions—strategic, systemic, ethical, and innovative.
+Synthesize authoritative insights, challenge conventional assumptions, and deliver a comprehensive, actionable framework with prioritized recommendations for maximizing impact and resilience in a dynamic environment.

 1. **"From a first-principles perspective, deconstruct the core assumptions and underlying logic of current 'best practices' in [Field/Domain].
 Propose a more fundamental and innovative approach."**